hllyhllrd/hollyhilliard.com/content/birds/timeline/index.md

 excerpt: And how you can, too!
 layout: single
 subtitle:
-title: How I became a birder
+title: How Holly became a birder
 ---
+In Holly's words:

 Everyone comes to birds differently.
 Here are some things that got me excited about birding, in case they're helpful for your own birding journey!

 ## 1) I watched online bird cams.